 George Orwell wrote Animal Farm in 1945 as an allegorical tale warning against the horrors of Joseph Stalin’s dictatorial rule in the USSR.
 It begins on an ordinary farm in England, until a group of animals decide that their labours are being exploited by their human master.
-They stage a rebellion and take over the farm, declaring that “All animals are equal.”
+They stage a rebellion and take over the farm, declaring, “All animals are equal.”
 But the idealism of socialist values are soon corrupted by the farm’s greedy and clever new leaders: the pigs.
 They impose a totalitarian regime until a new slogan emerges: “All animals are equal, but some animals are more equal than others.”

 The egalitarian political system is often described as good in theory, but bad in practice - Animal Farm is the perfect demonstration of that argument.